r-Techsupport/rTS_Wiki/docs/disks/encryption/bitlocker.md

 To unlock a BitLocker to Go drive, simply connect it to a Windows computer and enter the password when prompted.
 The drive will then be unlocked and accessible just like any other drive.

-## Finding Bitlocker Recovery Keys
+## Finding BitLocker Recovery Keys

-Bitlocker recovery keys can be found in several places, depending on how Bitlocker was set up:
+BitLocker recovery keys can be found in several places, depending on how BitLocker was set up:

 - In the Microsoft account: If the recovery key was saved to the Microsoft account, it can be found by signing in to the account and viewing the security information.
 Follow [this guide](https://support.microsoft.com/en-us/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6) to retrieve it.
-- In the OneDrive account: If the recovery key was saved to the OneDrive account, it can be found by signing in to the account and searching for "Bitlocker".
+- In the OneDrive account: If the recovery key was saved to the OneDrive account, it can be found by signing in to the account and searching for "BitLocker".
 - On a USB drive: If the recovery key was saved to a USB drive, the USB drive must be inserted into the computer to access the encrypted data.
-- With the Bitlocker Recovery Console: If the recovery key was not saved to the Microsoft account or a USB drive, it can be found using the Bitlocker Recovery Console.
+- With the BitLocker Recovery Console: If the recovery key was not saved to the Microsoft account or a USB drive, it can be found using the BitLocker Recovery Console.

 {: .warning .warning-icon }
-> It is not possible to decrypt BitLocker drives without them and we will not asisst in doing so.
+> It is not possible to decrypt BitLocker drives without them and we will not assist in doing so.